feren-OS/Linux-Mint-to-feren-OS/README.md

 <h2>User Defaults</h2>
 If you want the user your using to have their settings reset to the feren OS Defaults post-conversion, follow these instructions.

-8. Go to the folder of the script
+Firstly, go to the folder of the script

 There's two ways this can go: